Capacity planning in the budget

 The Need for Capacity Planning

 A budget should account for the capacity of the business to generate the sales indicated in the budget.
 This calls for consideration of all bottlenecks that can impact sales.
 A common example is when the CEO budgets for twice the sales in the next year, but with the same number of salespeople, on the assumption that they will be twice as efficient.
 Even if there is an increase in the budgeted number of salespeople, it will take time to ramp up their selling capabilities, and training them may take time away from the existing sales staff.
 Similar capacity issues can arise elsewhere in a budget.
-For example:
+Here are several examples:

 • Staffing.
 Some staff positions require extensive training, which cannot be rushed.
 Picture the amount of time it takes to train a craftsman to produce a concert-grade piano.
 This training period must be built into the budget.
+This is a particular concern when you are dealing with custom-made products.

 • Product development.
 A standard process must be followed to ensure that new product designs are properly tested for safety issues and failure rates.
 This testing process cannot be rushed, or else a company may face an expensive product recall or customer lawsuits.

 • Overhead positions.
 As a business grows, a variety of overhead positions must be filled, such as additional accounting staff, production planners, purchasing staff, and so on.
+These employees are needed to support ongoing increases in production and service volumes.

 Related AccountingTools Courses